whosonfirst/whosonfirst-www/www/blog/2019/05/13/geonames/index.md

     }
 ```

 As you can see in the key/value pairing above, there are twenty two placetype mappings from GeoNames to Who's On First (not all map to localities).
-This was the first step to identifying relevant records and filtering out places that we did not want to import new records for.
+This was the first step to identifying relevant records and filtering out places that we did not want to import new records.

 #### Historical placetypes
 ```